reenz/CV/README.md

 - RSpec, Jasmine

 #### Symbiosis International College of Arts and Commerce, Pune, India(July 2011 to May 2013)
--Masters in Commerce specialising in Accounting and Taxation -First class
+- Masters in Commerce specialising in Accounting and Taxation
+- First class

 #### Ness Wadia College of Commerce, Pune, India(July 2013 to May 2014)
--Post Graduate Diploma in Banking and Finance
+- Post Graduate Diploma in Banking and Finance
--First class
+- First class

 #### Course in Certified Industrial Accountant+ from Pune, India(Sep 2008 to Feb 2010)
 - A Grade